kulp/kulp/README.md

 I believe that:
 - complex computing systems introduce creeping fragility into everyday life
-- history will judge harshly our reckless use of unsafe programming languages (the heritage of C)
+- history will judge harshly our reckless use of unsafe programming languages
-- the most important question we can ask is “how much is too much?”
+- the most important question we can ever ask is “how much will be too much?”

 The projects I publish, I wrote to teach myself something.
 Making them public gives me reason to be rigorous and tidy.